cos31/git-issue/README.markdown

           --assignee=VALUE             Use the given value to create/update issue. or query of listing issues, (String User login)
           --mentioned=VALUE            Query of listing issues, (String User login) --labels=VALUE               Use the given value to create/update issue. or query of listing issues, (String list of comma separated Label names)
-          --sort=VALUE                 Query of listing issues, (created,  updated,  comments,  default: created) --direction=VALUE            Query of listing issues, (asc or desc,  default: desc.)
+          --labels_not=VALUE           Use the  query of listing issues, (String list of comma separated Label names) --sort=VALUE                 Query of listing issues, (created,  updated,  comments,  default: created) --direction=VALUE            Query of listing issues, (asc or desc,  default: desc.)
           --since=VALUE                Query of listing issue, (Optional string of a timestamp in ISO 8601 format: YYYY-MM-DDTHH:MM:SSZ)